Last Updated on February 18, 2022 by Mark Ferguson

 I bought my first rental property in 2010 and paid it off three years later.
 I was so proud of myself for executing my plan to use all of the cash flow from my rentals to pay off one house at a time.
-A lot of people told me paying off my rentals was not the best use of my money, but I was sure that I was doing the right thing.
+A lot of people told me that you shoud not pay off the loan on your rental properties.
 A few months later, I realized something.
 I had just spent $70,000 to save $300 a month.
 I had made a 5% return on my money.

 My rentals were making me 15% percent on my money, not including any appreciation, tax advantages, principal pay down, or forced appreciation (adding value through repairs).
 I realized that I would have made much more money had I used that money to buy more rentals instead of paying off a loan.